-(a) Optional Redemption.
-Series 2004-A Warrants maturing on April 1, 2014 or thereafter, or any smaller principal amount of such Series 2004-A Warrants that is a multiple of the smallest Authorized Denomination, may be redeemed at the option of the County on April 1, 2014 or any date thereafter at the applicable redemption price (expressed as a percentage of principal amount redeemed) set forth in the table below plus accrued interest to the redemption date:
+Optional Redemption.
+Series 2004-A Warrants maturing on January 1, 2015 or thereafter, or any smaller principal amount of such Series 2004-A Warrants that is a multiple of the smallest authorized denomination, may be redeemed at the option of the County on January 1, 2014 or any date thereafter at a redemption price equal to 100% of the principal amount to be redeemed plus accrued interest to the redemption date.